-Additional Information Does this project link to any other recently completed or proposed restoration or protection projects?
-(List all projects related to water quality, quantity, habitat, barriers, etc.) Is there current or future potential landowner willingness to have a project done on this land?
+Additional Information on Does this project lin k to any other recently completed or proposed restoration or protection edge related to water quality, quantity, habitat, barriers, etc.) Is there current or fu uture potential landowner willingness to have a project done on this land?
 Would there be any educational opportunities associated with this project?

-Problem Statement (What is the problem?
-What ecological concerns or limiting factors does the project address?
-For bank protection projects, what are the reachscale and site specific causes of erosion (see Bank Erosion Strategy)?
+(What is the problem?
+What ecological concerns or limiting factors does oblem Statement the project address?
+For bank protection projects, what are the reach- scale and site specific causes of erosion (see Bank Erosion Strategy)?
 Are there any known potential constraints (infrastructure, access limitations, etc.) or other project considerations?
-Please include the chapter and section of a recovery plan where this action is recommended as well as the recovery plan goal to which the project relates.

-Goals and Objectives

-Estimated Timeframe for Project Completion

-Rough Cost

-Estimate (required)

-Partner(s)

-If applicable, Secured Funding and Sources
+Please include the